murob/kokoa-clone/README.md

-# Kokoa clone 2021 Update
+# Kokoa clone 2021

-HTML & CSS are so much fun!
+This is KakaoTalk Clone coding.

+It was coded only with html and css.